johnmunger/TechDegree-Unit1/README.md

     5. Save their attempt number to a list.
     6. At the end of the game, show the player, 1) their number of attempts, 2) the mean, median, and mode of the saved attempts list.
     7. Ask the player if they want to play again.

 #Disclaimer
+---
-Hello, my name is John.  私はジョンです。Je m'appelle John. https://www.jdmunger.com/
+Hello, my name is John.  私はジョンです。Je m'appelle John.

+https://www.jdmunger.com/

-I have been a professional software developer for 5 years.
+* I have been a professional software developer for 5 years.
-I have a programming style, already.
+* I have a programming style, already.
-I use camelCase.
+* I use camelCase.
-I learned Python, C++, and C in college.
-I became a fullstack dev where I do React.js, Java, and PostGreSQL I am always open to learn.
+* I learned Python, C++, and C in college.
+I am now a fullstack dev where I do React.js, Java, and PostGreSQL
+* I am always open to learn.
-I just welcomed my first child, Kirin!
+* I just welcomed my first child, Kirin!

 #Design
 ---